 In the Garden

 Pillbugs help out in the garden by speeding up the breakdown of dead and dying plant matter.
 They are usually not pests but often get blamed for damage simply because they are a common sight in the garden.
 For example, they readily feed on produce that has been damaged by disease or other pests.

 Watering early in the day allows the soil to dry by evening when pillbugs become active.
 Instead of using sprinklers, use drip or furrowing irrigation.
 Raised beds and planting boxes may also help prevent pillbug problems.

 Using coarse mulch promotes drainage and can be useful under fruits and vegetables, such as melons or squash, that lie directly on the ground.
 Or you can protect them by elevating them off of the ground using pebbles, strawberry baskets, or overturned cans.

-- Ward off problems by planting seeds deeply and not watering them until they have their first true leaves.
-Or start plants indoors and then transplant seedlings in mounded soil to promote drainage.
+Ward off problems by planting seeds deeply and not watering them until they have their first true leaves.
+Or you can start plants indoors and then transplant seedlings in mounded soil to promote drainage.

 You can try collecting pillbugs when they are clustered under deliberately placed objects that serve as hiding places.
 During the day, overturn the object and whisk up the sowbugs and dump them into a container of soapy water.
 Try putting boards or large stones on damp ground around the garden.
 Pillbugs that hide in rolled up newspapers left around the garden can be easily shaken out into the soapy water.

 In the Home

-Pillbugs sometimes make their way inside — generally in basements and on the ground floor.
+Pillbugs sometimes make their way inside—generally in basements and on the ground floor.
 Pillbugs are totally harmless and do no damage indoors, so at worst they are a nuisance.
-Inside the house , they quickly dry up and die and can be easily vacuumed or swept up.
+Inside the house, they quickly dry up and die and then they can be vacuumed or swept up.
 But if you have large numbers of pillbugs indoors, here are some preventative measures.

 Fix leaks and improve ventilation to reduce moisture.
 Dehumidifiers and fans can help dry out damp basements.